 1. Precision Communication

-Another activity from the Helping Youth Succeed PDF that can help your family build and continue to develop good communication skills is called “Precision Communication.”
+Another activity that can help your family build and continue to develop good communication skills is called “Precision Communication.”
 It’s focused on active listening, which is a vital part of communication and conducive to better understanding and stronger, healthier relationships.